p4309027/bt/README.md

 clone the files

-open `cmd` and chnage file directory to cloned project:
+open `cmd` and change file directory to cloned project:
 `cd bt`

 then run